Shelby219/MERN-APP-server/README.md

 <details>
 <summary>Click to expand</summary>

+##### Shelby:

 FRIDGE/PANTRY BRANCH

-##### Shelby:

 Shelby managed to keep the codebase dry by not doing Fridge and Pantry CRUD, rather just implemented and Ingredient CRUD base and using conditionals checking the path name, which then determines which part of the user model gets updated.

+USER BRANCH

-When implemeting s3 and Multer for profile image upload, some blockers were incorrect set up of IAM policy, the use of .single with multer (use .any to ensure the image would upload.)
+When implementing s3 and Multer for profile image upload, some blockers were incorrect set up of IAM policy, the use of .single with multer (use .any to ensure the image would upload.)

+Started writing passing fail tests to test the end points when errors arise.

 </details>